Fermi's Golden Rule and $H^1$ Scattering for Nonlinear Klein-Gordon Equations with Metastable States: Introduction and Statement of Main Results

 \subsection{Main Results}

 In this paper, by exploring the oscillations, we give a more intuitive way to derive asymptotic behaviors.
 We also present a new method to obtain $H^1$ scattering for nonlinear Klein-Gordon equations with metastable states.
-The main theorems of this paper are \begin{theorem} Under the same assumption of Theorem \ref{thm1.1}, solution $u(x,t)$ to (\ref{1.1}) has the following expansion as $t\rightarrow +\infty$:
+The main theorems of this paper are \begin{theorem} Under the same assumption of Theorem \ref{thm1.1} and an additional assumption $\int_{\mathbb{R}^3}u_0(x)\psi(x)dx\neq 0$, then solution $u(x,t)$ to (\ref{1.1}) has the following expansion as $t\rightarrow +\infty$:

 where

 \end{theorem}

 \begin{remark}In \cite{SW}, Soffer and Weinstein employed normal form transformations.
 These transformations work for small data regime but not for large data.
 That's also the reason that in Theorem 1.1 they do not present an explicit expression for $R(t)$ depending on initial data.
 They have